MushroomObserver/developer-startup/README.md

 Rebuilding the Vagrant box from scratch
 ---------------------------------------
-If for some reason the VM created using the ./startup does not work or it gets outdated for some reason.
-You can build a new VM from scratch using the ./build script.
-Most of the files in developer-startup are there solely to support this rebuild process.
+If for some reason the VM created using the ./startup does not work or it gets outdated and you wish to refresh it, you can build a new VM from scratch.
+First, you may want to update the base box in the Vagrantfile.
+Once you have the base box you want, run:

-Once the ./build script completes you should have a fresh clean VM that is equivalent to what you get after you run ./startup.
+    % vagrant up clean

+For those maintaining the Mushroom Observer VM, once this finishes, you should connect to the VM using:

+    % vagrant ssh clean

+and update the installed operating system with:

+    % sudo apt -y upgrade

+This may enter a screen part way through that is attempting to update the disk drivers ("grub").
+However, it's not clear that this is relevant in the VM context and I was not able to figure out how to try it out.
+As result, I simply went through the screens using tabs and returns to skip this step.

+Once the upgrade is done, I recommend install RVM and the current version of Ruby as the vargrant user.
+See the mo-dev script for the commands needed to do this.
+Ideally this would just be handled in the Vagrantfile, but I haven't spent the time to figure out how to do this consistently.

-For those maintaining the Mushroom Observer VM, once you finish the ./build script, you can create a new version of the box with:
+Once the VM is setup, you should create a new version of the box with:

     % vagrant package clean

 This will create a package.box file in the developer-startup directory.
-To allow others to use it, this should get uploaded to http://images.digitalmycology.com and the Vagrantfile should be updated to reference the new box and checked in.
+To allow others to use it, this should get uploaded to http://images.mushroomobserver.org and placed in the web root directory under a distinct name.
+Finally, the Vagrantfile should be updated to reference the new box and checked in.

+Other develops should now be able to get the upgraded box by simply updating their local developer-startup repo and running:

+    % vagrant destroy
+    % vagrant up

+They may also want to get rid of any old boxes by running:

+    % vagrant box list
+    % vagrant box [boxname] remove

 - - -
 [comment]: # (The following are link reference definitions)